 Their critical writing has also appeared in ABC Arts, Overland Journal, Screen Education, ACCA online, and The Wheeler Centre online.
 In 2018, Jini was one of three Emerging Critics in Residence at the Melbourne Recital Centre.

 Jini is an experienced public speaker and host.
 In 2021 and 2022 they hosted APRA AMCOS’ annual conference High Score: Composition and Sound Art for Games.
-They have also spoken about games at Melbourne Writers Festival, PAX Australia, where they host the Indie Digital Games showcase each year, Games Connect Asia Pacific Conference, Melbourne International Games Week, the Emerging Writers Festival, A MAZE Festival, Digital Writers Festival, Express Media’s NEWS conference, and others.
-They recently hosted Artshub’s Artist Toolkits video series, created in collaboration with Creative Victoria.
+They have also spoken about games at Melbourne Writers Festival, PAX Australia, where they host the Indie Digital Games showcase each year, Games Connect Asia Pacific Conference, Melbourne International Games Week, the Emerging Writers Festival, A MAZE Festival, and others.
+They hosted Artshub’s Artist Toolkits video series, created in collaboration with Creative Victoria.

 Jini has lectured and tutored in creative writing, publishing, and game design at RMIT and the University of Melbourne.

 I work, learn and play primarily on the unceded lands of the Wurundjeri people of the Kulin Nations.
 I pay my respects to their Elders, past and present, and acknowledge that sovereignty was never ceded.

 I make a monthly donation to the Pay The Rent movement in recognition of the fact that I live on this land as an uninvited guest.

 Always was, always will be, Aboriginal land.